lukehunter/ssgallery/README.md

 ## Design

 ssgallery uses an extremely basic template system to generate html pages.
-Tokens such as %SSG_GALLERY_NAME% are inserted into an html file, and at run-time are replaced with the correct strings.
-There is also support for lists of items with nested tokens (e.g. on the gallery and album pages which show lists of thumbnails), although the templating engine has not been heavily tested with custom layouts (yet).
+Tokens such as %SSG_ALBUM_NAME% and %SSG_IMAGE_URL% are inserted into an html file, and at run-time are replaced with the correct strings.
+There is also support for lists of items with nested tokens (e.g. on the album page which shows lists of thumbnails), although the templating engine has not been heavily tested with custom layouts.

-An ssgallery theme consists of three templates:
+An ssgallery theme consists of two templates:

-- Gallery
-  - Shows list of albums
 - Album
-  - Shows list of images
+  - Shows list of albums and/or images
 - Image
   - Shows single image at resolution specified on command line
   - Includes download and view links for original resolution